- Timothy Lin

 Finally, the last installment of the Thesis Thursday series!
-Rather than going through what I have done since the previous post (basically more refinements and robustness checks), I decide share some miscellaneous thoughts and lessons learnt over the past few months.
+Rather than going through what I have done since the previous post (basically more refinements and robustness checks), I have decided to share some miscellaneous thoughts and lessons learnt over the past few months.
 The completed research paper and accompanying slides can be downloaded from my website.

 I decided to code the entire project in R this time round and I have to say that I am quite won over by the capabilities of the various packages.